U.S. storm's rains wreak havoc on southeastern states

 Energy companies were returning Gulf of Mexico offshore oil crews and assessing damages to coastal facilities.
 Several said their facilities weathered the storm and were preparing to restart.

-Reporting by Devika Krishna-Kumar and Catherine Koppel in Mobile, Alabama; Additional reporting by Jennifer Hiller in Houston and Stephanie Kelly and Scott DiSavino in New York and Rich McKay in Atlanta; Editing by Steve Orlofsky and Timothy Gardner
+Reporting by Devika Krishna-Kumar and Catherine Koppel in Mobile, Alabama, and Perdido Key, Florida; Additional reporting by Jennifer Hiller in Houston and Stephanie Kelly and Scott DiSavino in New York and Rich McKay in Atlanta; Editing by Steve Orlofsky, Timothy Gardner and Marguerita Choy

 Our Standards: The Thomson Reuters Trust Principles.